process-engine/documentation/README.md

 * use existing infrastructure
 * adapt your BPMN processes on the fly
 * work with an extremly scalable and flexible solution that suits even the most complicated setups

+## BPMN

+This documentation will try to explain certain aspects of BPMN that are necessary for understanding our implementations.

+However BPMN is a large standard and it is not in the scope of this documentation to explain all of that.

+You can find extensive materials at its [official standards committee](http://www.bpmn.org/).